 We do not have the ability to conduct all aspects of pre-clinical testing or clinical trials ourselves.
 We depend upon independent investigators and collaborators, such as commercial third-parties, government, universities and medical institutions, to conduct our pre-clinical and clinical trials under agreements with us.
 For our first clinical trial for the PURE EP System, titled "Novel Cardiac Signal Processing System for Electrophysiology Procedures (PURE EP 2.0 Study)" which commenced in November 2019, we rely on third parties, including TCARF and Mayo Clinic to conduct the patient cases.
 In addition, we are party to various license agreements with Mayo, pursuant to which we rely on research and development information, materials, technical data, unpatented inventions, trade secrets, know-how and supportive information of Mayo to develop, make, have made, use, offer for sale, sell, and import licensed products.
 These collaborators are not our employees and we cannot control the amount or timing of resources that they devote to our programs.
 These investigators may not assign as great a priority to our programs or pursue them as diligently as we would if we were undertaking such programs ourselves.
-The failure of any of these outside collaborators to perform in an acceptable and timely manner in the future, including in accordance with any applicable regulatory requirements, such as good clinical and laboratory practices, or pre-clinical testing or clinical testing or clinical trials, our success in obtaining regulatory approvals and, ultimately, the timely advancement of our development programs.
+The failure of any of these outside collaborators to perform in an acceptable and timely manner in the future, including in accordance with any applicable regulatory requirements, such as good clinical and laboratory practices, or preclinical testing or clinical trial protocols, could cause a delay or otherwise adversely affect our pre-clinical testing or clinical trials, our success in obtaining regulatory approvals and, ultimately, the timely advancement of our development programs.
 In addition, these collaborators may also have relationships with other commercial entities, some of whom may compete with us.
 If our collaborators assist our competitors at our expense, our competitive position would be harmed.